kazuma-abe/kazuma-abe.github.io/_pages/about.md

 <p><font size="6">About</font></p>

 <!--color="#8a2be2"-->
 I am a second-year master's student at University of Tsukuba, Japan.
-My research interests lie in applied probability and stochastic analysis, particularly in quantitative evaluations to stochastic processing networks and stochastic geometry.
-My current goal is to identify phenomena that are difficult to understand intuitively and explain them clearly by using these methods.
+My research interests lie in applied probability and stochastic analysis, particularly in quantitative evaluations for stochastic processing networks and stochastic geometry.
+My current goal is to explore the principles regarding random and non-intuitive phenomena.
+And I aim to explain them clearly by using stochastic models.

 <!-- My Ultimate goal is to identify what is acutually happened or not by using the probability theory or new methods! -->